How to Create a Dynamic Calendar in Gutenberg

 By default, the Listing Calendar block is always visible.
 However, you can change that and set the “Query is empty” option in the Hide block if drop-down menu.
 In that case, if the Post Query section is empty, the Listing Calendar won’t be shown to the users.
 This means that if after querying, there will be no posts, the block is hidden.

 Nice job!
-You now know how to create and add the dynamic calendar to your website’s page using JetEngine and Gutenberg Editor.
+You now know how to create and add a dynamic calendar to your website’s page using JetEngine and Gutenberg Editor.